A trading plan, together with a trading routine and a journal, build the foundation of my trading.

 Intro: what is a trading plan?

 Basically, a trading plan is like a road map for your trading day/week.
-Over the weekend, a trader analyzes the markets that he considers trading and creates potential trade ideas.
-In his trading plan, he captures important observations and maps out possible trades.
-He also creates so-called “if-then” scenarios that will help him take much better trades – more on that later.
+Over the weekend, a trader analyzes the markets that he/she considers trading and creates potential trade ideas.

 Optimize your trading time